 Nacel English School London recognises its responsibility to ensure that all members of staff are adequately trained in safeguarding in accordance with their level of interaction with students under 18.
 All staff members receive safeguarding training, and safeguarding is included in teacher training sessions and meetings.
-Designated Safeguarding Officers hold Advanced Safeguarding (Level 3) and the DSO (Designated Safeguarding Officer) holds Advanced Training (Level 3) Notices and safeguarding policies are placed in staff rooms for teachers to access and promote awareness.
+Designated Safeguarding Officers have had Specialist (Level 3) Safeguarding training and the DSO (Designated Safeguarding Officer) holds Specialist (Level 3) Safeguarding training.
+Safeguarding notices and safeguarding policies are placed in staff rooms for teachers to access and promote awareness.

-Training is refreshed every 2 years and it is the responsibility of the UK Senior Executive of the School (the school manager) to ensure all members of staff have completed the appropriate level of training.
+Training is refreshed every 2 years and it is the responsibility of the UK Senior Executive of the School (the school manager) to ensure all members of staff have completed at least Basic (Level 1) Safeguarding training.

-Training is provided online and face-to-face from the LSCB(Local Safeguarding Children Board), and some staff members also attend training provided by English UK.
+Training is provided online and face-to-face from English UK and the BSCP (Barnet Safeguarding Children Partnership), and some staff members also attend training provided by English UK.